IntersectMBO/cardano-node/README.rst

 Using Cabal
 ----

 By default, all binaries originating in the ``cardano-node`` repository are available to ``cabal build`` and ``cabal run``, unless the workbench was entered using one of the pure ``*nix`` modes.
-Note that in all cases, the dependencies for the workbench are supplied though Nix and have been built/tested on CI.
+Note that in all cases, the dependencies for the workbench are supplied through Nix and have been built/tested on CI.

 **Dependency localisation** -or- *Cabal&Nix for painless cross-repository work*
 ----